The Power of Priority Channel Systems: Fast-Growing Upper Bounds

-\paragraph{Fast-Growing Complexity Classes} Our intention is to establish the ``$F_{\epsilon_0}$ completeness'' of verification problems on PCSs.
-In order to make this statement more precise, we define the class $\F_{\epsilon_0}$ as a specific instance of the \emph{fast-growing complexity classes} defined for $\alpha\geq 3$ by~\citep[see][App.~B]{SS-esslli2012}
+Our intention is to establish the ``$F_{\epsilon_0}$ completeness'' of verification problems on PCSs.
+In order to make this statement more precise, we define the class $\F_{\epsilon_0}$ as a specific instance of the \emph{fast-growing complexity classes} defined for $\alpha\geq 3$ by \citep{arXiv/Schmitz13}